1970s: Music

 James Taylor (left) and Joni Mitchell (right) were two of the most influential and successful contemporary folk musicians of the decade, along with artists like Cat Stevens, John Denver, Gordon Lightfoot, Neil Young and others.

 During the early 1970s, popular music continued to be dominated by musicians who had achieved fame during the 1950s and the 1960s such as the Rolling Stones, The Who, Elvis Presley, Johnny Cash, Loretta Lynn, Conway Twitty, Bob Dylan, The Grateful Dead, and Eric Clapton.
 In addition, many newcomer rock groups such as Black Sabbath and Led Zeppelin appeared.
 The Beatles disbanded in 1970, but each member of the band immediately released a highly successful solo album, and Paul McCartney especially would remain extremely popular throughout the decade.
 Singer-songwriters such as Elton John, James Taylor and Jackson Browne also came into vogue during the early 1970s.

-The 1970s saw the rapid commercialization of rock music, and by mid-decade there were a spate of bands derisively dubbed "corporate rock" due to the notion that they had been created by record labels to produce simplistic, radio-friendly songs that offered clichés rather than meaningful lyrics.
+The 1970s saw the rapid commercialization of rock music, and by the mid-decade there were a spate of bands derisively dubbed "corporate rock" due to the notion that they had been created by record labels to produce simplistic, radio-friendly songs that offered clichés rather than meaningful lyrics.
 Such bands included The Doobie Brothers, Bread, Styx, Kansas, and REO Speedwagon.

 Funk, an offshoot of soul music with a greater emphasis on beats, and influences from rhythm and blues, jazz, and psychedelic rock, was also very popular.
 The mid-1970s also saw the rise of disco music, which dominated during the last half of the decade with bands like the Bee Gees, Chic, ABBA, Village People, Boney M, Donna Summer, KC and the Sunshine Band, and others.
 In response to this, rock music became increasingly hard-edged, with early metal artists like Led Zeppelin, Jimi Hendrix, Black Sabbath, and Deep Purple.
 Minimalism also emerged, led by composers such as Philip Glass, Steve Reich and Michael Nyman.
 This was a break from the intellectual serial music in the tradition of Schoenberg, which lasted from the early 1900s to the 1960s.

 The 1970s also saw artists from Motown records become popular across the globe.
 Artists like the Jackson 5, Stevie Wonder and Marvin Gaye dominated the record charts across the world and had a significant influence on pop culture, including breaking down racial barriers.